Configuration Guide

 }

-Option 2: Claude Code Settings (MCP server only)
+EOF Option 3: MCP Client Settings (MCP server only)

 Add the API key directly to your ~/.claude/settings.json: